perfectly-preserved-pie/automateordie.io---old/_posts/2023-06-02-wheretolivedotla.md

 [Example](https://i.imgur.com/czbdxpQ.mp4)

-I wanted each marker to show the property details, so I created a pretty massive function to return HTML code for the marker's popup:
+I wanted each marker to show the property details, so I created a function to return HTML code for the marker's popup:
 ```python
 # Define HTML code for the popup so it looks pretty and nice
 def popup_html(row):